kwonus/Quelle-Obsolete/Quelle.md

 display=@

-quelle=@
+system=@

-For example, this ordinary implicit wildcard statement:
+For example, this control statement with an implied wildcard:

 search=@